LAST UPDATED: 21 July 2016

 This video shows what happens to chicks in industrial hatcheries throughout Australia.

 Fortunately cooking your favourite dishes without eggs is a cinch — whether you're into mud cakes, pancakes, cupcakes, or even meringue!
 Here are some of our favourite recipes.
 Click on the links below to download individual recipe cards, or click here to print them all.

 Adapting your favourite recipes

 For an all-purpose egg substitute, look out for Orgran's 'No Egg' — found in the health food section of most supermarkets.
-One packet of 'No Egg' is the equivalent of 66 eggs, and works well in savoury and sweet dishes alike.
-These days, you can even find egg yolk replacer: try The Vegg for french toast and lemon curd.
+One packet of 'No Egg' is equivalent to 66 eggs, and works well in savoury and sweet dishes alike.
+These days, you can even find egg yolk replacer: try The Vegg for French toast and lemon curd.